wyrde/ComfyResources/README.md

 * web1: alternate URL.
 For each additional, add a number
 * repo: git-or other cvs system-enabled repository

-the rest is project text with no standard format
+main body: the rest is project text with no standard format
 ```

-The file name is also a short name for the project.
+* The file name is also a short name for the project.
 Leave "Comfy" or "ComfyUI" off since, logically, that's what all the files in this repo are for.
+* websites are places the nodes/files can be downloaded
+* social media and other links should go in the main body

 ## Special Mention